Bosque Brewing Company: Products

 Bosque Brewing Company maintains six year-round offerings and six rotating specialty beers at all times.
 The beers produced by Bosque honor time-tested traditions while experimenting with and pioneering new techniques and recipes.
-Bosque's beers are available on draft at each taproom and at restaurants and bars throughout New Mexico.
-Limited runs of bottled specialty beers are available at each taproom and at select retailers throughout the state.
+Bosque's beers are available on draft at each taproom, restaurants, and bars throughout New Mexico.
+In addition, limited runs of bottled specialty beers are available at each taproom and select retailers throughout the state.